IgniteUI/igniteui-docfx/en/components/general-breaking-changes-dv.md

 This topic provides information about breaking changes in Ignite UI for Angular as well as how to update older code to latest API.

+## Changed name of PropertyPath

+The data grid component property `propertyPath` has been renamed to `field`.
+This applies to all Column types, GroupDescription, SortDescription & SummaryDescription.

+> [!NOTE]
+> These breaking changes were introduce in version **{PackageVerChangedFields}** of the grid package.

 ## Changed Name of Live Grid

-The data grid component and it's corresponding module's names have changed from "LiveGrid" to "DataGrid."
+The data grid component and it's corresponding module's names have changed from "LiveGrid" to "DataGrid".

+> [!NOTE]
+> These breaking changes were introduce in version **{PackageVerRenamedGrid}** of these packages and components:

 The new code for importing the grid and it's corresponding module is:

 ## Required Peer Dependency for Data Grid